fallingsprings/couch-add-ons/paypal_donate/README.md

 	<cms:paypal_button image='3' />

-If not specified, the first image is the default.
+If not specified, '0' is the default.
 The numbers represent a range of PayPal donate button images.

 ####Using a CSS button -